Brindle, black with brindle

-When looking for Treeing Brindle puppies, make sure that there is some kind of documentation to ensure that the cur hound you’re getting really is a Treeing Tennessee dog and not a brindle-colored hound mix.
+When looking for Treeing Brindle puppies, make sure the breeder provides documentation to ensure that the cur hound you’re getting is a Treeing Tennessee dog and not a brindle-colored hound mix.
 Although they’re not technically a registered breed, there are enough specialized breeders around to find a true Treeing Tennessee Brindle puppy.

 You can also try your luck at a dog shelter.
-Treeing Tennessee Brindles might not be common to find in shelters but you can always ask for a mixed dog that resembles these pups.
-You’ll be saving lots of money and you can change a dog’s life at the same time by adopting.
+Treeing Tennessee Brindles might not be common in shelters, but you can always ask for a mixed dog that resembles them.
+You’ll be saving lots of money, and you can change a dog’s life at the same time by adopting.

 3 Little-Known Facts About the Treeing Tennessee Brindle

 Treeing Tennessee Brindle dogs may be known for baying loudly when they’ve treed their quarry, but they’re also quite vocal indoors.
 They may bark and howl if they require attention, especially if they’re not being exercised enough.

 Even though it’s in their name, Treeing Tennessee Brindles are capable of other working lifestyles, such as herding livestock.
 They’re easy to train and are very smart.
 They’re often well-suited for farming and other working-based jobs.

 3. Treeing Tennessee Brindles Were Developed in 1960.